IN THE NEWS

 November 30, 2020 – Perhaps no documentary is more timely — purposefully — this year than “All In: The Fight for Democracy.”

 November 26, 2020 – Going back to his first stint with the Orlando Magic when he was an assistant coach and now again as the team’s head coach, Steve Clifford has always gone the extra mile to lift up the people of Central Florida.

-Despite Confusion, Thousands Of Former Florida Felons Voted Successfully
+Despite Confusion, Thousands Of Former Florida Felons (returning citizens) Voted Successfully

 November 25, 2020 – Voting-rights advocates say they’re working to keep the momentum going, registering Floridians with felony convictions so they can vote in future elections.